rokka-io/rokka-site/source/_references/30-dynamicmetadata.md

 ### Crop area

-Works similarly to the subject area format.
+Works similarly to the subject area object.
 But an image will always be cropped exactly at the defined area.
 This is especially useful with the Multi area format mentioned below.

 If Subject area and Crop area are set, Subject area is used.